iangreenleaf/blog_house/_drafts/the-rain-garden.md

 ## Plant selection ##

-The plant selection for the rain garden and immediate surroundings is entirely species that are native to Minnesota.
+My plant selection for the rain garden and immediate surroundings is entirely species that are native to Minnesota.
 I didn't set out with that as the goal—some people adhere to a very strict natives-only policy just for purity's sake, but that never particularly called to me.
 It just turned out that native plants provided the best functional fit for my goals in this space.

 Native plants are a very good bet to do well in our climate because they literally evolved to grow here.
 They provide the highest-quality food and habitat for native insects because those insects evolved in parallel to depend on these plants.
-Many native plants need very little maintenance, and once established, they can outcompete weeds.
+Many native plants need very little maintenance, and once established, can outcompete weeds.
 Native plants often have very deep root systems that help with water infiltration and allow them to tolerate major dry spells without supplemental watering.
 There is also a very good selection of native plants that will tolerate alternating wet and dry conditions, perfect for planting inside the basin of the rain garden, which may be underwater for some hours after a heavy rain but also may dry out completely after several weeks of no rain.